adj59-dev/adj59-dev.github.io/_posts/reading-hamermesh.md

 # Reading Hamermesh

 I just finished reading *Group Theory And Its Application To Physical Problems* by Morton Hamermesh.
+I read this in parallel with the book *Quantum Computation and Quantum Information* by Nielsen and Chuang.

 ## Navigation